-There will be parking on site for 8no MP Brothers/ Sub Contractors wagons.
+There will be parking on site for 8no MP Brothers/ Sub Contractors wagons [this is based on shared vehicles [i.e. commuting in the minibus to and from the site] from MP Brothers [including site management team] as well as the subcontractors].
 Arrangements must be made with the Project Manager for approval to park on site in the temporary hard stand created for the access purpose.
 The parking available will be on a permit basis.